flaaaps/flaaaps/README.md

 # Hi i'm flaaaps
 Welcome to my GitHub!
-I'm Julian, a secondary school attend who's transitioning into Software Engineering.
+I'm Julian, a student who's transitioning into Software Engineering.
 Through self-study I am building a solid foundation in both frontend and backend technologies and languages.
 You can find me on tech twitter <a href = "https://twitter.com/jvliix">jvliix</a>.

 ### ✔️ I'm currently learning
 - JavaScript